SambaCommunications/Samba-Android-SDK/README.md

 ## Let's code

-In order to connect to our system you will need a PublisherId and a SecretKey.
+In order to connect to our system you will need a publisherId and a secretKey.
 Please contact your SambaNetworks Account Manager or contact us at sales@sambanetworks.com in order to receive these.

 To properly initialize the Samba SDK, you need to call the init method either in the Application class or in the first activity.